 The GNSS SDR Metadata Standard defines parameters and schema to express the contents of SDR sampled data files.
 The standard is designed to promote the interoperability of GNSS SDR data collection systems and processors.
 The standard includes a formal XML schema definition (XSD).
-A compliant open source C++ API is also officially supported to promote ease of integration into existing SDR systems.
+A compliant open source C++ applications programming interface (API) is also officially supported to promote ease of integration into existing SDR systems.

 Table of Contents